 The museum’s Watercraft Collection rivals those of many maritime museums around the nation.
 Currently there are over 30 vessels ranging from a salvaged 1890s steam launch to luxurious 1960s powerboats.
 The combination of work, race, and leisure boats in the museum’s collection help us tell the diverse stories of Lake Tahoe’s past.
-A representation of historic boats from California builders like Besotes, and the nationally significant factories of Dodge, Gar Wood, and Chris-Craft also allow us to present the history of boating on a broader scope.
+A representation of historic boats from California builders like Besotes and Philbrick, and the nationally significant factories of Dodge, Gar Wood, and Chris-Craft also allow us to present the history of boating on a broader scope.

 - Shanghai: 1890s steam launch salvaged from the bottom of the Lake